solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Enable Testnet features

-1. Go to main settings (click the “setting” icon on the top right corner)
+1. Go to main settings (select the “setting” icon on the top right corner)

 ![null](/images/setting-buttons.png)

 2. Click the toggle switch next to "Show Testnet Accounts" to activate the testnet option.
-3. Click the arrow next to "Settings" to go back to the main page.
+3. Select the arrow next to "Settings" to go back to the main page.
 4. Now when you're back on the main page, the button "Switch to Testnet" would appear next to the setting button.
-Click "Switch to Testnet" to go to testnet.
+Select "Switch to Testnet" to go to testnet.
-5. To go back to "mainnet" or to leave testnet, click the "Switch to Mainnet" button next to the setting button.
+5. To go back to "mainnet" or to leave testnet, select the "Switch to Mainnet" button next to the setting button.

 ### Friendbot

 Friendbot is a tool on the Stellar testnet, which gives you free testnet lumens.
 Friendly, indeed.